codesydney/flaskbackend/README.md

 ### Features

-1. Create, update User
+1. Endpoint to create User (admin)
-2. Create, update, delete, get Customer - 1:1 linked to User
+2. Endpoints to create, update, delete, Customer - 1:1 linked to User
-3. Create, update, delete, get Inventory - Not linked to any table
+3. Endpoints to create, update, delete, get Inventory - Not linked to any other table
+4. User login
+5. Forgot and reset password
+6. Uses Sendgrid to send email
+7. Swagger - need to manually edit YAML file (export to JSON)